cilliagustin/first-project-portfolio/README.md

 * Creating a responsive mobile menu with CSS without JavaScript (this was changed in order to use flexbox instead of floats) - [LogRocket](https://blog.logrocket.com/create-responsive-mobile-menu-with-css-no-javascript/)

 ## Acknowledgements
+* To my Wife, Milagros, who designed and illustrated all the Logos for the website.
+* To my mentor, that not only guided me to archive the website that I had in mind but also pointed out ways to improve it and make a cleaner and structured code removing all the duplicated code I originally had.
+* To [Rebecca Rayner](https://github.com/Irishbecky91) from who I took inspiration for my README file from her [project](https://github.com/Irishbecky91/survival-guild/blob/main/README.md).